 Other processes that a WMS can automate are inventory management with directed putaway and cycle counting, auditing, and tracking of goods within the warehouse; receiving against ASN; shipping and order management; and picking and packing with mobile barcode scanning.

 Picking and packing with integrated mobile barcode scanning technology is a major selling point of WMS software.
-With mobile barcode scanning, the user can scan each item’s barcode at pick and pack time to ensure they have the correct item and quantity.
+With mobile barcode scanning, the user can scan each item’s barcode at pick and pack real time information to ensure they have the correct item and quantity.
 This is especially useful in workflows with serial numbers, which previously incurred a lot of human error when the user would have to manually check long serial numbers of incoming and outgoing items.
 Additionally, mobile barcode scanning is useful in inventory management during cycle counting and monitoring not just the quantity of a particular item but also the quality of items (i.e., if they are damaged or expired).

 What’s the difference between WMS and OMS?
 Warehouse Management System and Order Management System are similar software solutions used by warehouses, but the two have different functionalities.
 Whereas a WMS offers a comprehensive package that captures, records, and analyzes data on all day-to-day functions performed by a warehouse of goods, an OMS only monitors the coming and going of all inventory throughout the supply chain for its entire lifecycle, including in the warehouse, and orders related to it.

 Because of this, OMS is not a replacement for a WMS, which does much more than track inventory and orders, but an OMS can complement a WMS in a warehouse technology stack.
 OMS is also a good solution for private warehouses that do not have multi-client operations or for customers of third-party logistics warehouses that want to track their own inventory.